djlang0014/Clue-Less/README.md

 ```
 After starting the server, the console will include a link to the front-end, typically at `http://127.0.0.1:8000`.
 There you can see and test the project.

-5. Deploy to GitHub.
+5. Push to GitHub.
 Once you have made your updates, run the following:
 ```
 git add .
 git commit -m "commit message here, normally describing what you updated"